StrategicA11y - Virtual Strategic Web Accessibility Workshop

-Join WebAIM's highly regarded staff for two and a half days of StrategicA11Y: The Strategic Web Accessibility Workshop to be held May 19–21, 2020 in beautiful Logan, Utah.
+Join WebAIM's highly regarded staff for three days of StrategicA11Y: The Strategic Web Accessibility Workshop.

 Web accessibility is an issue of civil rights for individuals with disabilities.
 Organizations are often challenged to achieve system-level accessibility that can be sustained over time.
 While typical conferences and workshops on web accessibility provide key information or training on discrete elements of web accessibility, these are often tactical in nature - they hit one problem, then another.
 It is time to move away from a tactical approach to one that is strategic in nature.

-This 2.5 day meeting will help participants think in strategic ways about the accessibility of their broader systems, making accessibility a systemic issue that must be conquered, if it is to be sustained.
-At the end of the workshop, participants will leave having engaged strategically and developed a written plan to implement accessibility in a way that will be optimal for their organizations.
+This three-day meeting will help participants think in strategic ways about the accessibility of their broader systems, making accessibility a systemic issue that must be conquered, if it is to be sustained.
+At the end of the workshop, participants will leave having engaged strategically and ready to develop a written plan to implement accessibility in a way that will be optimal for their organizations.

 Note on terminology: “A11y” is short for the word “accessibility”: the first letter, the last letter, and 11 letters in between.

-Topics critical to system-change will each receive specific attention over the first two days.
-Those topics are the following:
+Topics critical to system-change will each receive specific attention.
+Those topics are: